Alberni Pacific Railway: Alberni Pacific 2

-Alberni Pacific No. 2 is a Class B Shay locomotive built on June 28, 1912, by the Lima Locomotive Works originally as Weist Logging Co.
-1. In 1918, the locomotive was sold to the Alberni Pacific Lumber Company at Franklin River British Columbia as US Army 7089.
-Between 1936 and 1952 the locomotive operated as Alberni Pacific #2 in the Ash River Valley.
-In 1950, the engine was retired and a few years after that, the locomotive was donated to the City of Alberni in 1952.
-The locomotive was donated to a park and stood there on display until 1978.
-In 1980, Robert Swanson decided to restore the locomotive into operating condition, and the locomotive returned to service in August 1984.
-In 1986, the locomotive went to Vancouver, British Columbia to participate on the SteamExpo 86.
-In 1994, the locomotive made its last run.
-As of 2024 the locomotive is on static display with no plans of it being operation again.

-Revenue service (1912-1950)
+Revenue service (1912–1950)

-No. 2 was built by Lima Locomotive Works originally as Weist Logging Co.
+Alberni Pacific No. 2 is a Class B Shay locomotive built on June 28, 1912 by the Lima Locomotive Works originally as Weist Logging Co.
 No. 1.
-In 1918 the locomotive was sold to the Alberni Pacific Lumber Company at Franklin River, British Columbia as "US Army No. 7089".
-Between 1936 and 1952 the locomotive operated as "Alberni Pacific No. 2" in the Ash River Valley.
-In 1950, the engine was retired.
-And in 1952, the locomotive was donated to the City of Alberni, a small park at the corner of Third and Redford Streets until 1978.
+In 1918, the locomotive was sold to the Alberni Pacific Lumber Company at Franklin River, British Columbia as "US Army No. 7089".
+Between 1936 and 1952, the locomotive operated as "Alberni Pacific No. 2" in the Ash River Valley.
+The engine was retired in 1950 and the locomotive was donated to the City of Alberni in 1952.
+It stood on display in a small park at the corner of Third Avenue and Redford Street until 1978.